NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 <h1>Parametric Analysis Tool 2.0 (PAT) Interface Guide</h1>
-PAT removes the need to hand edit each model to try out different architectures, energy efficiency measures, and mechanical systems.
-PAT applies measures to your seed model and lets you quickly compare many design alternatives.
+PAT allows you to quickly try out and compare different design options, energy efficiency measures, and mechanical systems by applying OpenStudio Measures to your seed model.

 ___________________